0000marcell/assembly-for-js-devs/README.md

 ## Compile

-The project already have compiled binaries for Linux you need to install `nasm` to compile
+The project already have compiled binaries for Linux

+You need to install `nasm` to compile

 ## How to compile